 Following the major earthquakes in Nepal in April and May 2015, the Federal Government made available a total of 35 million euros for humanitarian aid and reconstruction programmes.

 Another important element of Germany’s engagement in Nepal was its support for the peace process there, through advisory activities and participation in the Nepal Peace Trust Fund, a funding instrument to finance the agreements reached under the 2006 Comprehensive Peace Accord.
 Germany has also provided assistance in the form of concrete vocational training and further-education measures for former Maoist rebels, thus making an important contribution to their reintegration into society.

 Building democratic structures and protecting and improving the implementation of human rights are important concerns of Germany.
 The Federal Foreign Office provides support here through various other projects.

 The principal implementing organisations of government development cooperation – Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and KfW Entwicklungsbank (KfW development bank) – have their own staff working in Nepal.
 There are also more than 130 private initiatives and associations from Germany supporting projects and programmes in Nepal, in some cases with public funding.

-Beyond its bilateral commitment, Germany also makes a substantial contribution to the EU’s and World Bank’s development assistance for Nepal through contributions and other payments, particularly to the EU and the World Bank.
+Beyond its bilateral commitment, Germany also makes a substantial contribution to international organisations’ development assistance for Nepal through contributions and other payments, particularly to the EU and the World Bank.